-Many business executives wait for a buyer to appear someday, without stopping to think about the poor logic in selling the company to whomever comes first.
+Many business executives wait for a buyer to show up someday, never stopping to think about the flawed logic of accepting an offer and selling the company to whoever gets there first.
 Is this the best buyer?
-Is this who can pay the most?
-It would be a huge coincidence if it were.
+Is this the one who can pay the most?
+It will be a remarkable coincidence if it is.
 It is much more likely that it is not.
-Also, by being the only buyers, their bargaining power is much superior to yours.
+Also, since they are the only buyers, their bargaining power is far superior to yours.

 The importance of research

-If you really want to maximize the sale value, you, or the advisors you hire, must perform a rigorous search process for the best buyers or investors, those who have better synergies with your company, who are stronger financially, and who recognize the strategic value of your company (wherever they may be).
+If you want to maximize sale value, you, or the advisors you hire, must go through a rigorous process of finding the best buyers or investors.
+Buyers will be those who have the best synergies with your company, who are the strongest financially and who recognize the strategy—the value of your company (wherever they are).
 Then, you will have to make them compete to increase the price.

-YOU MIGHT ALSO BE INTERESTED IN, “NEGOTIATION IS YOUR POWER WHEN SELLING A BUSINESS.”
+YOU MAY ALSO BE INTERESTED IN, “NEGOTIATION IS YOUR POWER WHEN SELLING A BUSINESS”.

 Price is not one-dimensional

-Evidently, price is a very important aspect of any negotiation, but the probability of closing the deal also lies in who we give exclusivity to for a due diligence.
-We might receive a very good offer from someone who doesn’t have much hope in getting financing or who is known for negotiating hard in the final stage after the due diligence.
+Price is an essential aspect of any negotiation, but the likelihood of closing the deal also lies in who we give exclusivity to for due diligence.
+We may receive an excellent offer from someone who has little hope of obtaining financing or who is known to negotiate hard at the final stage after due diligence.

-Because of this, before accepting an offer, you should study the buyer’s real financial capacity and his acquisition history.
-By studying how he has acted in previous acquisitions, you will learn a lot about his behavior.
-Once you give exclusivity to a buyer and you tell other potential buyers that you have accepted another offer, it will be harder to go back to them and try to get them interested again.
+Therefore, before accepting an offer, it is good to study the buyer’s actual financial capacity and acquisition history.
+By studying how he has performed in previous acquisitions, you will learn a lot about his behaviour.
+Once you grant exclusivity to a buyer and tell other potential buyers that you have accepted another offer, it will be more challenging to go back to them and get them interested again.

-YOU MIGHT ALSO BE INTERESTED IN, “WHAT SKYDIVING AND SELLING YOUR COMPANY HAVE IN COMMON.”
+YOU MAY ALSO BE INTERESTED IN, “WHAT SKYDIVING AND SELLING YOUR COMPANY HAVE IN COMMON”.